AviShah10/nba-playoff-prediction/README.md

 <!-- <img width="500" alt="image" src="confusion_matrix/Screen Shot 2023-04-24 at 11.49.36 PM.png"> -->
 <!-- <img width="500" alt="image" src="confusion_matrix/Screen Shot 2023-04-24 at 11.50.04 PM.png"> -->

-From the results shown above, each model predicted whether a team would make playoffs marked with a 1 = make playoffs, 0 = miss playoffs.
-These results were compared with the actual results.
-Some models predicted more teams than were possible to make the playoffs (8), due to the model having multiple teams with a probability that exceeded 50% chance of making the posteseason.

 ### Discussion